|

 Ayleth, she said.

-Haldir, raising her hand to his lips.
+said Haldir, raising her hand to his lips.

 Eowyn followed the direction of Legolas gaze, across the

-frozen lake, to the far shore, where the sleigh bearing his father
+frozen lake to the far shore, where the sleigh bearing his father

 and Cyllien was just visible against the dull grey ice and the